Part 209 - CONTRACTOR QUALIFICATIONS

 (2) The entity was selected by a subcontractor to serve as a lower-tier subcontractor, through a process over which the entity exercised no control.

-(c) In accordance with Section 802 of the National Defense Authorization Act for Fiscal Year 2008 (Pub.
-L. 110-181), DoD may award a new contract for lead system integrator functions in the acquisition of a major system only if—
+(c) In accordance with section 802 of the National Defense Authorization Act for Fiscal Year 2008 (Pub.
+L. 110-181; 10 U.S.C.
+4292 note), DoD may award a new contract for lead system integrator functions in the acquisition of a major system only if—

 (1) The major system has not yet proceeded beyond low-rate initial production; or

 (2) The Secretary of Defense determines in writing that it would not be practicable to carry out the acquisition without continuing to use a contractor to perform lead system integrator functions and that doing so is in the best interest of DoD.
-The authority to make this determination may not be delegated below the level of the Under Secretary of Defense for Acquisition, Technology, and Logistics.
-(Also see 209.570-3 (b).)
+The authority to make this determination may not be delegated below the level of the Under Secretary of Defense for Acquisition and Sustainment.
+Also, see 209.570-3 (b).

 (d) Effective October 1, 2010, DoD is prohibited from awarding a new contract for lead system integrator functions in the acquisition of a major system to any entity that was not performing lead system integrator functions in the acquisition of the major system prior to January 28, 2008.